Budapestby VisitCity Guides

 Frequently Asked Questions

-Five days gives you an excellent balance for experiencing Budapest's highlights without feeling rushed.
+Five days provides an excellent balance for experiencing Budapest's highlights without feeling rushed.
 You'll have time for major landmarks, thermal baths, cultural experiences, and spontaneous discoveries while avoiding the constant sprint of shorter visits.

 A 72-hour Budapest Travelcard (5500 HUF) plus additional day passes work well, or consider the Budapest Card which includes transport plus museum entries and discounts.
 The city's excellent metro, tram, and bus network makes getting around easy.

-Online booking is recommended for Széchenyi and Gellért baths to skip potential lines, especially during peak season and weekends.
-Weekday mornings typically give you the most peaceful experience.
+Online booking is recommended for Széchenyi and Gellért baths to skip potential queues, especially during peak season and weekends.
+Weekday mornings typically offer the most peaceful experience.

-Book Parliament tours through the official website (jegymester.hu) as far ahead as possible.
-Sometimes weeks or months ahead during peak season.
+Book Parliament tours through the official website (jegymester.hu) as far in advance as possible – sometimes weeks or months ahead during peak season.
 These tours are the only way to see the interior and crown jewels.

 Bring your swimsuit, a quick-drying towel, and flip-flops.
 Swimming caps are required for lap pools at most baths.
-Towels can be rented, but bringing your own is more convenient and cheaper.
+Towels can be rented, but bringing your own is more convenient and economical.

 Most ruin bars welcome all ages during earlier hours, but they become more adult-oriented in the evening.
 Szimpla Kert hosts a farmers market on Sunday mornings that's very family-friendly.